splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 https://pypi.python.org/pypi/pycrypto

-The simplest way is to create an egg for the platform you are running on and just drop this in snmp_ta/bin
+The simplest way is to create an egg for the platform you are running on and just drop this in snmp_ta/bin I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.By simply adding an egg to snmp_ta/bin , you are well insulated from potentially affecting the python runtime adversely.

 Alternatively to building the egg yourself, you can download a pre-built egg for your platform :

 https://tahoe-lafs.org/source/tahoe-lafs/deps/tahoe-lafs-dep-eggs/README.html

 The reason for not bundling this with the SNMP Modular Input distribution is due to encryption export controls.

 ## Adding Custom MIBs